DancesWithDobes/vehicle_task_manager/README.md

 ### Usage

-To start the Car Maintenance Scheduler, follow the steps below:
+To start the Vehicle task manager, follow the steps below:

 Run the following command: